skycoin/skywire-testnet/integration/InteractiveEnvironments.md

 The generic test environment will define the following:

 - skywire-services running on localhost
-- 3 visors:
+- 3 `skywire-networking-node`s:
-  - VisorA, VisorC running all apps
+  - NodeA, NodeC running all apps
-  - VisorB - intermediary visor without apps
+  - NodeB - intermediary node without apps

 **Run**